The Alumni Association

-I obtained BSc in Geology 1994.
+I obtained a BSc in Geology in 1994.
 I am the Co-Founder of Lithos Partners, a UK-based digital consultancy, specialising in digital communications, digital workplace and digital employee experience initiatives.
-We are globally recognised leader in digital, advising the world’s most recognised brands including Coca-Cola, Nestlé and Shell.
-I am a Communications Advisor to the UK Government, a regular keynote speaker, experienced Non-Executive Director.
+We are a globally recognised leader in digital, advising the world’s most recognised brands including Coca-Cola, Nestlé and Shell.
+I am a Communications Advisor to the UK Government, a regular keynote speaker and an experienced Non-Executive Director.
 I was formerly Chair of the Rainbow Centre for Children and the University of Bristol Students’ Union; and a member of the University of Bristol Court and the Royal Institution.

 Max Austin (BA 2015)

-I graduated from the University of Bristol in 2015 with a BA in History, and a previous Sabbatical Officer at Bristol Students’ Union.
-I have seen first-hand the transformative role Alumni play in the lives of Bristol students and the wider University.
+I graduated from the University of Bristol in 2015 with a BA in History, and previously acted as a Sabbatical Officer at Bristol Students’ Union.
+I have seen first-hand the transformative role alumni play in the lives of Bristol students and the wider University.
 The Alumni Association Committee is at the heart of maximising this impact, here to ensure that every graduate has access to a meaningful, relevant and accessible network for life.
-This new, ambitious mission requires us all to work together in exciting new ways and to be part of its inception and delivery is, for me, an immense privilege.
+This ambitious mission requires us all to work together in exciting new ways.
+To be part of it, for me, is an immense privilege.

 Hillary Gyebi-Ababio (BSc, 2019)

-Graduating from Bristol University with a physics degree in 2009, created the foundation of the work ethic and passion for collaboration that I now channel into my business.
+Graduating from the University with a physics degree in 2009 created the foundation of the work ethic and passion for collaboration that I now channel into my business.
 I’m the CEO and Founder of Runway East, a flexible office space provider for startups, and Chair of the ICE List, a global community of the most exciting entrepreneurs.
 Runway East houses over 200 companies including the likes of ClassPass, Settled and YellowDog and our startups have raised over £580million in funding to date.
 My core interests lie in nurturing high-growth startups and building collaborative tech communities, one of those communities being in Bristol where we have two Runway East sites.
-I feel honoured to be part of the Alumni Association committee in this great city of an exceptional talent pool and a thriving tech landscape.
+I feel honoured to be part of the Alumni Association Committee in this great city of exceptional talent.

 Suwei Jiang (MBA 1997)